Radiology (Position Paper)

 A. Competence for interpretation of diagnostic radiographs

-In 2004 Smith reported a study of 1,393 pairs of radiograph readings from 86 primary care clinicians in 9 ambulatory practices and 42 radiologists in Wisconsin.
-In a subgroup of 553 pairs – instances where the clinicians said they would not have requested a second reading if it hadn’t been required—researchers found that for only 2.5 percent of patients would clinical care have been any different without the second reading.
-Moreover, they found “zero substantial changes in care or episodes of averted patient harm.”40 Similarly Halvorsen reported only 4 of 508 radiographs with clinically significant discordance and zero substantial changes in care.44
+A variety of studies have addressed the issue of whether over-reading by a radiologist improves clinical care.
+For example, a 2004 study evaluated 1,393 pairs of radiograph readings, with an initial reading performed by one of 86 primary care clinicians in nine ambulatory practices and an over-reading performed by one of 42 radiologists.30 In a subgroup of 553 pairs of radiographic readings—instances in which the primary care clinician would not have requested an over-read if it had not been required—researchers found that clinical care would only have been different without the second reading for 2.5 percent of the 553 cases.
+Moreover, they found “zero substantial changes in care or episodes of averted patient harm.”30 Similarly, a 1989 study reported clinically significant discordance in only four of 508 radiographs and zero substantial changes in care.36

 C. Formal relationships with other organizations

-E. Broader dissemination of ACR Appropriateness Criteria®
+D. Broader dissemination of ACR Appropriateness Criteria®

-F. Research agenda
+E. Research agenda

 The research agenda for interpretation of outpatient radiographs should focus on the following: